Standardized Assessment of Patient Experience in Pediatric Palliative Care: A National Collaboration. Academic Article uri icon

 abstract

 • BACKGROUND: Use of patient reported outcome measures (PROMs) are crucial to providing patient-centered care.
 In 2022, the Pediatric Palliative Improvement Network developed a project to standardize the assessment of patient experiences with PPC services.
 MEASURES: By December 31, 2022, we aimed for: 10 participating sites, 50% of eligible PPC patient experiences assessed, and 25% response rate.
 INTERVENTION: Project leaders provided guidance for study processes, accurate timely data gathering, and collaborative learning.
-Data was collected from January-December 2022.
+Data was collected from January to December, 2022.
 Sites utilized two standardized key indicator questions, including one National Quality Forum-endorsed palliative care PROM.
 RESULTS: Fourteen sites participated with 69% of patients (1631/2360) surveyed and 304 responses (19% response rate) gathered.
-Patients/ families felt heard and understood and would recommend PPC.
-CONCLUSIONS/ LESSONS LEARNED: Standardized assessments of patient experience with PPC are feasible and informative.
+Patients/Families felt heard and understood and would recommend PPC.
+CONCLUSIONS/LESSONS LEARNED: Standardized assessments of patient experience with PPC are feasible and informative.
 PROMs can ensure that PPC services meet patient needs, identify opportunities for improvement, and demonstrate value.

 publication date